ubarsc/ubarsc.github.io/_posts/2025-06-24-numba-build.markdown

 Apply the provided patches and use the provided `build.sh` to compile LLVM statically.
 Static LLVM is the preferred method for building
 Numba.
 This ensures no conflicts with other versions of LLVM that may be present on the system - since there are a number of custom patches required this is a sensible precaution.
-Install static LLVM to `tmp/llvmout`.
+Install static LLVM to `/tmp/llvmout`.

-Ensure `set -e` is set on their build.sh so any sub command faiure stops the build - this is similar to how conda does it.
+Ensure `set -e` is set on their `build.sh` so any sub command failure stops the build - this is similar to how conda does it.

 ```
 cd llvm-project-${LLVM_VERSION}.src